 - Pack for skiing accordingly – obviously that includes ski gear, clothing suitable for winter weather and sensible shoes but don’t forget suncream and fancy dress!

-- Look at what’s on offer – make a rough plan of the DJs, parties and activities you don’t want to miss so you make the most of your festival experience.
+- Look at what’s on offer – make a rough plan of the DJs, parties and activities you don’t want to miss at the winter ski festival, so you make the most of your festival experience.

 - Pace yourself – a week of skiing and partying can quickly take its toll so don’t go too heavy on the first couple of days to avoid burning out before the end of the festival!
 Remember that alcohol affects you more at altitude.